mkarner07/mkarner07.github.io/_posts/2025/2025-04-03-Getting-to-Yes-Explained.md

 date: 2025-04-03
 excerpt_separator: "<!--more-->"
 categories:
-  - Management and Leadership
+  - Leadership as a System
   - Book Summary

 tags:
-  - Management
-  - Leadership
+  - Leadership as a System
   - Negotiation
   - Business
   - Book